ryanallen/articles/markdown/UXPin/app-design-process.md

 ---

-#From Idea to App in 16 Steps
+#From Idea to App in XXX Steps
 1. Recognize the Problem with 5 Whys
 2. Determine Your Target Audience
-3. Identify your target audiences' needs with interviews and surveys (this is great because it also identifies specific individuals who will test your app)
+3. Identify your target audiences' needs with interviews and surveys
-4. Explore Solutions with Concept Sketches and storyboards
+4. Explore Solutions with Concept Sketches, User Stories and Storyboards
 5. Select the Best Solutions with a Concept Selection Matrix
-6. Mockups
+6. Wireframes
 7. Stakeholder Validation
-8. Lo-fi Prototypes aka Wireframes
+8. Lo-fi Prototypes
-9. User Testing with lo-fi prototypes
+9. User Testing
-   (users includes stakeholders)
-10. Hi-fi Prototypes with Design Iterations
+10. Hi-fi Prototypes + More User Testing
-11. User Testing with hi-fi prototypes
+11. Development
-12. Alpha
+12. Alpha - Beta - V1
-13. Testing
+13. Marketing
-14. Beta
-15. Testing
-16. Version 1.0

 ---